mdn/content/files/en-us/web/http/headers/cache-control/index.md

 - `Private Cache`
   - : Cache storage that exists in the client.
 On the other words Local Cache, Browser Cache etc. It can store and reuse personalized content for a single user.
 - `Store response`
-  - : Storing response in Cache Storage when it's cacheable.
+  - : Storing a response in cache storage when it's cacheable.
 But it's not always reused as-is.
-(Usually "Cache" means it)
+(Usually "cache" means storing a response.)
 - `Reuse response`
   - : Reusing cached responses for following requests.
 - `Revalidate response`